 The various classes of drugs available for the treatment of diabetes mellitus include:

 - Dipeptidyl peptidase IV inhibitors

 - Alpha-glucosidase inhibitors

 Each class of drugs has its own pros and cons and is valuable in their own ways.
-These groups of drugs are generally classified on the basis of insulin.
+These groups of drugs are generally classified on the basis of their effects on insulin.
 One group contains the insulin secretagogues, which function by increasing the secretion of insulin.
 Another is the insulin sensitizers, which function by means of increasing the sensitivity to already present insulin.

 Although the general consensus is to initially try modifying a person’s lifestyle, studies have shown the beneficial effect of the early initiation of the pharmacotherapy.

 Classification and mechanism of action

 This class of drugs comes under insulin sensitizers, with the most important being metformin.

 The mechanism of action of metformin includes decreasing the production of glucose in the liver (gluconeogenesis), decreasing the absorption of glucose from the intestine and increasing the sensitivity to the insulin.
 The increase in sensitivity is achieved by increasing the peripheral utilization and uptake of glucose.
 The proposed mechanism of action for decreasing the insulin resistance is by increasing the AMP-activated protein kinase (AMPK) signaling, a master regulator of cellular energy homeostasis.

 Pros & cons and main indication of biguanides

 Metformin is one of the preferred drugs for monotherapy in the treatment of diabetes mellitus, and it is recommended by the guidelines of the American Diabetes Association.
 However, caution needs to be undertaken to look out for the contraindication of giving metformin (listed below).
 Metformin is also preferred in combination therapy.

 Though the observational data have shown a reduction in the incidence of cancer with the usage of metformin, the same results did not arise with the meta-analysis of the random control trials.